varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 **Why this progression is so popular:**

-The movement from I → vi adds a touch of melancholy (happy to sad), then IV → V builds tension, then back to I provides satisfying resolution.
+The movement from I â†’ vi adds a touch of melancholy (happy to sad), then IV â†’ V builds tension, then back to I provides satisfying resolution.
 This emotional arc is perfect for storytelling in music.

 **Other songs using this exact progression:**
 - "Every Breath You Take" (The Police)